amitinngp/learning-javascript/README.md

                 }
        console.log(name); // javascript
     ```
-    but rember here **key** is not passed to printed , its the **value** is passed to printed.
+    but remember here **key** is not passed to printed , its the **value** is passed to printed.
 To understand this let us see the next example.
     ```javascript
     let {
             name:fullname, //#1 - key:value